 SAMM (Safety Always Matters Most)

-In order for SAMM to apply, the intoxicated student will participate in a meeting with a designated representative of the College who will determine what follow-up steps are necessary and the timeframe for the student to complete these steps.
-The student will be informed of the required follow-up steps and must agree to their timely completion.
-Such steps may include educational activities or alcohol assessment and/or treatment.
+In order for SAMM to apply, the alleged student will meet with a Conduct Officer to discuss the incident and action steps for the student to reflect and learn from the situation to mitigate future incidents involving intoxication.
+Following the meeting, the student will be informed of the required educational sanctions, which may include but not limited to educational activities and/or participation in an alcohol assessment.
 The steps will depend on the nature of the incident and level of concern for the student’s health and safety.
 Serious or repeated incidents will prompt a higher degree of concern.
-If the follow-up steps are taken within the required time and the student demonstrates a genuine motivation, effort, and commitment to address her or his use of alcohol (or other intoxicant), the student will not be subject to disciplinary action for the incident with respect to the College’s Alcohol Policy.
+If the educational sanctions are completed within the required time and the student demonstrates a genuine motivation, effort, and commitment to address their use of alcohol (or other intoxicant), the student will not be subject to the Student Conduct Process with respect to the College’s Alcohol Policy.

 It should be noted that SAMM does not exempt students from any criminal, civil, or legal consequences of their behavior.